Find out about social media age restrictions for Australians under 16. Learn more

 The Online Safety Grants Program formed part of the Australian Government’s commitment to keeping children and young people safe online.

-The program supported the delivery of online safety education to children, young people and their communities, or training to those who work with them.
+The program supported the delivery of online safety education to children, young people and their communities, and training to those who work with them.

 A total of $9 million was made available over the life of the program, allocated over three rounds in 2020, 2021 and 2022.

-Find out more about the outcomes from completed Round 1 projects as well the successful Round 2 and Round 3 recipients.
+Find out about completed projects and outcomes from Round 1 and Round 2, and Round 3 projects currently underway.

 Dedicated Project Officer Grants Program